Finishing a Basement

 The height from the basement’s concrete floor to the first floor joists is 7′-1″, so we were just able to meet the 7′ basement ceiling height as dictated by the building code.
 Angling the joist headers above the bottom of the stairs allowed us to comply with the minimum 6’8″ head room above stairs.

-We ended the closet wall three feet short of the basement window, and kept the electric panel in the main room so that it would remain accessible and not be covered by items inside the closets.
+To the right of the stairs and the exercise equipment, you can see one of two very generous closets we built, which also hid views of the gas and water lines coming into the house.
+We ended the closet wall three feet short of the basement window and kept the electric panel in the main room so that it would remain accessible and not be covered by items inside the closets.

-den-guest roomThis view from the end of the stairs shows the long basement closet on the left, and a new Bilco basement access with a Silverline window.
+den-guest roomThis view from the end of the stairs shows the long basement closet on the left and a new Bilco basement access with a Silverline window.
 By adding the access well, we got more natural light in the basement, which made it possible to comply with the building code formula determining allowable floor space.
-The escape window also makes it legal to partition off this area into a future bedroom.
+The escape window also makes it legal to partition this area into a future bedroom.
 The owner has been thrilled with this window, which makes the basement room feel like it’s at ground level.

 exercise area